anthonco/randomuser/challange.md

 - Nicely styled.

-## App Creation

-Success!
-Created randomuser at D:\Projects\AbsenceSoftCodeChallange\randomuser Inside that directory, you can run several commands:

-  yarn start
+### Running the app in dev

+- From the root directory run `yarn dev`
+- To terminate `ctrl+C`

+- If you wish to run the API server itself, from within the root directory run `node server.js`

+### Yarn

-    Starts the development server.
+- `yarn start` Starts the development server.

-  yarn build
-    Bundles the app into static files for production.
+- `yarn build` Bundles the app into static files for production.

-  yarn test
-    Starts the test runner.
+- `yarn test` Starts the test runner.

-  yarn eject
-    Removes this tool and copies build dependencies, configuration files and scripts into the app directory.
+- `yarn eject` Removes this tool and copies build dependencies, configuration files and scripts into the app directory.
 If you do this, you can’t go back!

-We suggest that you begin by typing:

-  cd randomuser
-  yarn start